segment-integrations/analytics-ios-integration-adjust/README.md

 ## Installation

+### Cocoapods
 To install the Segment-Adjust integration, simply add this line to your [CocoaPods](http://cocoapods.org) `Podfile`:

 ```ruby
 pod "Segment-Adjust"
 ```

+### Carthage
 Or add this to your [Carthage](https://github.com/Carthage/Carthage) `Cartfile`:

 ```ruby
 github "segment-integrations/analytics-ios-integration-adjust"
 ```

+In the Xcode project, add a preprocessor macro `CARTHAGE_BUILD=1` to all targets and configurations.
+This is necessary because Adjust uses different import statements depending on if it has been added via Carthage or Cocoapods.

 ## Usage